One question fraud managers get consistently asked: are we certain our fraud detection tool is the right one?

 Worried about all of the above?
 Maybe you’ll want to check out the micro fees model.
 The name is self-explanatory: you pay a small amount for each transaction checked by the fraud prevention tool.

-These micro payments can vary depending on the kind of API request, and most vendors will usually offer a sliding scale based on the amount of monthly transactions.
+These micropayments can vary depending on the kind of API request, and most vendors will usually offer a sliding scale based on the number of monthly transactions.
 However, the average cost per transaction would be around a couple of cents maximum.
 This is why it’s the preferred model for high-risk merchants and payment service providers.

 Pros of the Micro Fees Model

 While it may seem over the top for small businesses, it could end up being cheaper than the alternative.
 It is also completely transparent, and straightforward.
-No bad surprises for your budget, and it’s easy to make predictions on your ROI for the fraud prevention tool.
+No bad surprises for your budget, and it’s easy to make predictions on your ROI, including chargebacks and friendly fraud, for instance.

 Cons of the Micro Fees Model

-Paying through micro fees usually means keeping a fraud prevention team on call.
-This can be an additional expense, but worth it for managing manual reviews.
+Paying through micro fees usually means keeping a risk team on call.
+This can be an additional expense, but worth it for managing manual reviews of potential fraud and friendly fraud.
 You cannot just rely on the algorithms to do the job – human intelligence is also necessary.

 And talking about the system, it will have to be extremely well calibrated.
-Rules must be properly defined.
-If the engine isn’t setup properly, you could incur some costs that are hard to justify and slowly eat away at your profits.
+Rules must be properly defined for friendly fraud and chargebacks.
+If the engine isn’t set up properly, you could incur some costs that are hard to justify and slowly eat away at your profits.

 Conclusion Micro Fees Vs Chargeback Guarantee?